Meet The Team

 In Melinda's own words;

 "I feel very privileged to be part of the Nairne Vet team.
 Not only am I working with 2 passionate and highly experienced vets in Cammy and Michael, they happen to be pretty fantastic bosses too.
-I'm also excited to be working with Simone again (having previously worked together at a Mount Barker vet) who is an amazing surgical nurse and genuinely lovely person.
 If all of that wasn't fantastic enough I also get to work in my own community helping the people and pets of Nairne and surrounding districts.
 I look forward to meeting all of our new clients and their furry friends."

 Renae grew up on a dairy farm in Jervois, SA.
 Living with cows, sheep, chooks, ducks, dogs, cats and a miniature pig called Albert, she quickly developed a passion for helping animals.
 The laundry at home often housed orphaned animals whom the family were hand-raising.